 5 Tips To Stay Healthy At Christmas

 Who doesn’t love the Christmas holidays?
 Lots of fun, food and frolics plus late nights, lying-in in the mornings and generally over-indulging in every way.
-You might have gotten away with it a few years ago but once you get to over 50 it is all too easy for the pounds to start creeping on, lethargy to set in and long country walks after Christmas lunch to disappear.
+You might have got away with it a few years ago but once you get to the 50 plus age group, it is all too easy for the pounds to start creeping on, lethargy to set in and long country walks after Christmas lunch to disappear.

 So how can you enjoy Christmas without subjecting your health to a battering?
 Here are 5 tips to help you keep healthy over Christmas and once you get into the groove, you are bound to think up a few more of your own!